 Storefront for Art and Architecture newsprint featuring texts by curator Guillermo Ruiz de Teresa and Department of Cultural Affairs Assistant Commissioner Kendal Henry

-Over the course of a year, five large-scale installations—one per borough—will rotate through city parks.
-These spaces are designed for deep listening and respite, in a city where public space is increasingly privatized.
+Over the course of a year, five large-scale installations—one per borough—will rotate through NYC Parks.
+These installations are designed for deep listening and respite, in a city where public space is increasingly privatized.
 One sign per community district will be installed and affixed to lampposts across the city, prompting passersby to pause and engage.
-Over 300 participants have contributed so far, with new entries continually integrated as the project travels.
+As the project grows and iterates across the city, new entires will be integrated in real time.

-By embedding testimony within the visual and spatial codes of the city, the project amplifies voices too often excluded from public discourse while foregrounding ways in which civic infrastructures can be reimagined as platforms for listening.
+By embedding testimony within the visual and spatial codes of the city, Public Address amplifies voices too often excluded from public discourse while foregrounding ways in which civic infrastructures can be reimagined as platforms for listening.
 Most importantly, the project’s public presence offers unhoused people and staff an unprecedented space for their voices to be centered and heard.

 ︎︎︎ Map of individual signs across Manhattan